 - Vitamin B1 helps to manage period cramps by aiding in muscle contractions and nerve symptoms, making cramps less intense and less frequent.

 - Vitamin B6 can be useful for balancing PMS mood swings.
 Researchers believe this is because Vitamin B6 aids in the creation of the happy chemicals, serotonin and dopamine.

 - Vitamin B12 replenishes red blood cells, assisting in nerve health, energy levels, and period pain.

-Boost oxygen flow throughout the body’s muscles – even the uterus’s muscles – with zinc!
-This is can relieve menstrual cramps and back aches.
+Boost oxygen flow throughout the body’s muscles – even the uterus’s muscle!
+Take a supplement as zinc can help relieve menstrual cramps and back aches.

 A powerful anti-inflammatory (and sister to one of our favorite superfoods, turmeric), ginger has been proven to reduce menstrual symptoms.
 Studies have even found ginger to be as effective as ibuprofen for easing inflammatory pain.

 Rubbing and smelling lavender oil has been shown to reduce tension, stress, and cramping.
 As with all essential oils, be sure to add to a carrier oil, such as coconut oil or sunflower oil, before massaging onto your skin.

 Clary Sage Oil